ionutbalosin/jvm-energy-consumption/README.md

 Since the **RAPL** reports the entire energy of a host machine, it is important to minimize the load on the target machine and run only the application in charge.
 In addition, a baseline of the entire system (without any explicit load) should be measured.

+While measuring the JVM energy consumption, it is important to have a realistic load, otherwise, the Gargabe Collector footprint or further Just-In-Time compiler optimizations are simply skipped and makes the measurements less relevant.
+Just starting and stopping the application is not an option.

 The command pattern used to measure the energy relies on `perf`:

 ```